chifi49/pure-js-slideshow/README.md

 # pure-js-slideshow
-A content/gallery slideshow with fade effect made with pure javascript.
+A content/gallery slideshow with fade effect made with pure Javascript.
-No dependencies required
+No external dependencies required